14 of the Most Beautiful Places to Visit in Thailand

 Wat Sirindhorn Wararam

-9/16It’s all about the after-dark experience at this quirky temple, perched above the Mekong River and near the border with Laos.
-The exterior of Wat Sirindhorn Wararam is decorated with an ornate tree painted with fluorescent pigments that glow after dark and the best time of year to visit is during the Yi Peng Lantern Festival – held on the full moon of the twelfth lunar month, which in 2024 is on 15-16 November – when the night sky is filled with luminous paper lanterns.
+8/15It’s all about the after-dark experience at this quirky temple, perched above the Mekong River near the border with Laos.
+Its exterior is decorated with an ornate tree painted with fluorescent pigments that glow after dark.
+The best time of year to visit is during the Yi Peng Lantern Festival – held on the full moon of the 12th lunar month, which usually falls in November – when the night sky is filled with luminous paper lanterns.

 Image credit: Alamy